790 Stone Ridge Dr. Mosinee, WI 54455

 Annuities

-Scott Hovden on the definition of an annuity "An Annuity is a contract between an individual and an insurance company that's designed to create and accumulate wealth, protects that wealth and distributes that wealth in the most efficient way possible."
+Scott Hovden on the definition of an annuity: "An Annuity is a contract between an individual and an insurance company that's designed to create and accumulate wealth, protect that wealth, and distribute that wealth in the most efficient way possible."

 Annuities can be very confusing and often times misunderstood.
-To simplify things, there are two basic reasons for purchasing an annuity: one is income the other is growth.
-Basically if you are well into retirement purchasing a fixed annuity in the form of a single deposit immediate annuity (SPIA) may make the most sense.
-It provides immediate income and in some cases can be passed on to future generations.
+To simplify things, there are two basic reasons for purchasing an annuity: income and growth.
+Basically, if you are well into retirement, purchasing a fixed annuity in the form of a single deposit immediate annuity (SPIA) may make the most sense.
+It provides immediate income and, in some cases, can be passed on to future generations.

 If you’re in a pre-retirement phase of your life, a fixed indexed annuity (FIA) features both growth and wealth protection.
-What makes these annuities very popular is the method of investment.
+What makes these annuities so popular is their investment method.
 An FIA works in tandem with market indexes such as the S&P 500 and the Nasdaq 100, but does not invest directly in the market.
 Thus, one can never lose money when the market is down, but can enjoy some gains in uptick markets.
-Depending on the FIA product, several index crediting strategies are available including a fixed rate feature.
+Depending on the FIA product, several index crediting strategies are available, including a fixed rate feature.

-For less risk averse individuals, variable annuities (VA’s) are an option.
-VA’s invest directly in the stock market hence one may enjoy market gains.
+For less risk-averse individuals, variable annuities (VA’s) are an option.
+VA invests directly in the stock market, hence one may enjoy market gains.
 That’s the good news.
-The bad news is VA’s can also lose money in down markets.
+The bad news is that VAs can also lose money in down markets.
 Thus, they may not be a good option for persons in retirement or closely approaching retirement.
-This type of annuity saw a surge in sales in 2011 to early 2012 due primarily to the high rates of interest- in some cases 7 percent.
-However, these rates proved to unsustainable for insurance companies and they quickly fell.
+This type of annuity saw a surge in sales from 2011 to early 2012, primarily due to high interest rates, in some cases 7 percent.
+However, these rates proved to be unsustainable for insurance companies, and they quickly fell.

-It is often said that annuities are not for everyone and this rings true with any investment.
-However, with the decline of the labor union in the United States pensions became a thing of the past: annuities represent a viable alternative.
-They have built in growth features and safely protect one’s retirement.
-Like any other type of investment, a person should do their diligence on the company they're purchasing from.
-Early withdrawal beyond what is allowed in the contract carries penalties and there are potential tax consequences.
+It is often said that annuities are not for everyone, and this rings true with any investment.
+However, with the decline of labor unions in the United States, pensions became a thing of the past; annuities represent a viable alternative.
+They have built-in growth features and safely protect one’s retirement.
+As with any other type of investment, a person should do their due diligence on the company they're purchasing from.
+Early withdrawal beyond what is allowed under the contract carries penalties and may have tax consequences.